jvansch1/ycharts-wiki/Onboarding.md

 1. If person is developer, share YCharts Design and YCharts Dev folders with them.

 Have the person create an account at http://ycharts.com if they don't already have one, give them staff access.
+If person is developer, add them to the following groups (web_admin, systems, testers).
+If not a developer, add them to web_admin.

 Have the person create an account at http://staging.ycharts.com if they don't already have one, give them staff access.
+If person is developer, add them to the following groups (web_admin, systems, testers).
+If not a developer, add them to web_admin.
 They should use the same password as the account on http://ycharts.com

 ## Optional Accounts